Populating Next Right Pointers in Each Node

 The second solution is more intuitive by using BFS

-We use a queue and its current size to get all nodes in same level
+We use a queue and its current size

 Then we connect nodes in the same level and continue to next level